What is low back pain?

 Fact: Staying active won't hurt you.
 It may help you get better faster.

 Fact: It's best to try to let time and being active heal your back.
 Opioid pain medicines—such as hydromorphone or oxycodone—usually don't work any better than over-the-counter medicines like ibuprofen or naproxen.
-And opioids can cause serious problems like addiction or overdose.
+And opioids can cause serious problems like opioid use disorder or overdose.
+Moderate to severe opioid use disorder is sometimes called addiction.

 Fact: Getting a test right away won't help you get better faster.
 And it could lead you down a treatment path you may not need, since most people get better on their own.